History of the Puritans under King Charles I: The creation of the Westminster Standards, 1641–1646

 In 1643, the Long Parliament had ordered the Westminster Assembly to draw up a new Confession of Faith and a new national catechism.
 The result was the production of the Westminster Confession of Faith and two catechisms, the Westminster Larger Catechism (designed to be comprehensive) and the Westminster Shorter Catechism (designed to be easier for children to memorize).

 The Long Parliament approved the Directory of Public Worship in 1645.
 The Westminster Confession was presented to Parliament in 1646, but the House of Commons returned the Confession to the Assembly with the instruction that proof texts from Scripture should be added to the Confession.
-This version was resubmitted to Parliament in 1648, and, after a long a rigorous debate (during the course of which some chapters and sections approved by the Assembly were deleted), the Confession was ratified by the Long Parliament.
-The Larger Catechism was completed in 1647, and the Shorter Catechism in 1648, and both received the approval of both the Westminster Assembly and the Long Parliament.
+This version was resubmitted to Parliament in 1648, and, after a rigorous debate (during the course of which some chapters and sections approved by the Assembly were deleted), the Confession was ratified by the Long Parliament.
+The Larger Catechism was completed in 1647, the Shorter Catechism in 1648, and both received the approval of the Westminster Assembly and the Long Parliament.

-Since the Westminster Standards had been produced under the watchful eye of the Scottish Commissioners at the Westminster Assembly, the Scottish had no problem ratifying the Westminster Standards in order to keep Scotland's commitment to England under the Solemn League and Covenant.
-Since the Directory set up a type of ecclesiology already practiced in the Church of Scotland, it was quickly ratified by the General Assembly of the Church of Scotland and then by the Parliament of Scotland in 1646.
+Since the Westminster Standards had been produced under the eye of the Scottish Commissioners at the Westminster Assembly, the Scottish had no problem ratifying the Westminster Standards in order to keep Scotland's commitment to England under the Solemn League and Covenant.
+Since the Directory created a type of ecclesiology already practiced in the Church of Scotland, it was quickly ratified by the General Assembly of the Church of Scotland and then by the Parliament of Scotland in 1646.
 The Larger and Shorter Catechisms were ratified by General Assembly in 1648 and the Westminster Confession in 1649.
 The Westminster Standards are the general standards of the Church of Scotland and of nearly all Presbyterian denominations to this day.

 Its work being completed, the Westminster Assembly was dissolved in 1649.